 3 ways outsourced sales initiatives can help lead generation

 According to HubSpot, 85% of top B2B marketers say that lead generation is the most important goal.
-Over 60% of all business owners indicate that generating traffic and leads is the biggest challenge they face in their work operations.
+Over 60% of all business owners indicate that generating traffic and leads is the biggest challenge that sales teams face in their work operations.
 How can sales outsourcing produce the leads needed for companies to thrive in competitive marketplaces?
-There are three factors that influence lead generation:
+There are three outsourcing sales factors that influence lead generation:

-- Outsourced sales providers are adept at cold-calling and appointment booking initiatives.
+- Outsourced sales teams are adept at cold-calling and appointment booking initiatives.
+These sales and marketing teams have the skill needed to provide a great return on investment.

 - Sales providers typically have proven strategies for producing leads, and these strategies have been honed to produce the best possible results time and again.
 The best service providers and sales partner will share their results and histories with potential clients.

 - Many companies simply do not have the resources to establish an in-house team.
-Outsourcing sales takes the headaches out of the equation, providing the expertise needed to identify and reach new customer bases in the most efficient manner possible.
+Outsourced sales agents take the headaches out of the equation, providing the expertise needed to identify and reach new customer bases in the most efficient manner possible.

 Benefits of Outsourcing Sales & Marketing

-The first cost-saving advantage lies in this capability; while sales units in a given business may need to experiment with techniques or strategies as a marketing campaign begins and before the desired goals are achieved, an outsourced provider is ready to produce results right away.
+The first cost-saving advantage lies in this capability; while sales and marketing teams in a given business may need to experiment with techniques or strategies as a marketing campaign begins and before the desired goals are achieved, an outsourced sales provider is ready to produce results right away.
 This slashes overhead costs, particularly when ramping up a new initiative for a company.

 Tracking & Tools